raspberrypilearning/documenting-your-code/en/step_8.md

 ![make html](images/build_make_html.PNG)

-This will create a `html` folder in the `_build` directory that will hold the project website.
+This will create a `html` folder in the `_build` directory that will hold the project website files.

 --- /task ---

 --- task ---

-Open the `index.html` file in the `_build/html` directory with a web browser.
+Open the `index.html` file in the `_build/html` directory using a web browser.

 You will see an empty project site: